-Using Visualization For Goal Setting
+Using Visualization For Goal-Setting

 Visualization and the brain

-Visualization can be a powerful force.
-For example, visualization is intimately linked to action.
-Just thinking about the body doing something activates a part of the brain called the motor cortex.
+Visualization can be a powerful force because it’s intimately linked to action.
+Just thinking about your body doing something activates a part of the brain called the motor cortex.
 Visualizing action allows us to mentally rehearse our actions, changing how our brains are wired and growing connections between regions.
-This type of visualization warms up the parts of the brain involved in the movement, essentially rehearsing how to do what we want to do and coordinate our movements.
-Over time, our brains learn these movements, fine-tuning them as they become automatic.

-Before you can set a goal, it can help to visualize it by creating a mental image of what you hope to achieve.
-When you can picture it in your head, you can start to see how you can achieve it, which can be highly motivating and help us prepare to reach our goals.
+Before you set a goal, it can help to visualize it by creating a mental image of what you hope to achieve.
+When you picture it in your head, you can start to see how you can achieve it, which can be highly motivating and help us prepare to reach our goals.

 Next, visualize the process with as many details as possible.
 What do you need to do to reach your goal?
 Try envisioning every step in this part of the process instead of focusing on the overall goal.
-Think of it as a mental rehearsal.
-You’re creating the connections your brain needs to help you succeed.
+Think of it as a mental rehearsal: You’re creating the connections your brain needs to help you succeed.

 It’s important to note that visualization does not guarantee success and doesn’t mean you don’t have to work hard.
 Visualizing success is not magic, but it is a way to help yourself make positive behavioral changes and help you meet your goals.